 How Can You Help?

-Private support is critical to the missions of the Department of Orthopaedics and Rehabilitation.
+Private support is critical to the missions of the Department of Orthopaedic Surgery and Sports Medicine.
 You can make a difference in patient care, research, and education through philanthropy.

 Tax-deductible contributions can be made via credit card, check, transfers of stock, real estate, or planned gifts such as wills, trusts and annuities.
-For more information on philanthropic opportunities within the UF Department of Orthopaedics and Rehabilitation, please contact:
+For more information on philanthropic opportunities within the UF Department of Orthopaedic Surgery and Sports Medicine, please contact:

 Lacie S. Klann